-Prior to making its final recommendations to the Dean, the Search Committee shall solicit input from the School Assembly.
-Through a secret ballot, track faculty may rate each candidate as "acceptable" or "not acceptable," and evaluate their strengths and weaknesses.
-The voting results shall be made available to voting members and included in the Search Committee's report to the Dean.
-Through a separate secret ballot, the remainder of the School
+Prior to making its final recommendations to the Dean, the Search Committee shall solicit input from the School Assembly, and distribute a secret ballot to its members.
+On the ballot, voters may rate each candidate as "acceptable" or "not acceptable," and rank the acceptable candidates.
+The voting results shall be available to voting members and included in the Search Committee's recommendations to the Dean.